j-chimienti/health-nutrition/70s-bulk.md

 ## Program Diet

--Eat 3 meals a day
+- Eat 3 meals a day
--Eat your bodyweight x 16 in calories on training days, 12x on non training days -Each meal should have at least 8oz of protein, plus a sizeable amount of carbs.
-Dont worry about fat -Have a protein shake before training, and before going to bed at night -Get your protein from chicken, beef, fish, pork, and eggs -Get your carbs from rice, oatmeal, and pasta
+- Eat your bodyweight x 16 in calories on training days, 12x on non training days
+- Each meal should have at least 8oz of protein, plus a sizeable amount of carbs.
+Dont worry about fat
+- Have a protein shake before training, and before going to bed at night
+- Get your protein from chicken, beef, fish, pork, and eggs
+- Get your carbs from rice, oatmeal, and pasta
--Drink a gallon of water a day
+- Drink a gallon of water a day

 ## Warmup